RickWeber/100-days-of-code/r1-log.md

 Alright, did a lot of copying which allowed a decent amount of tidying up.
 I should really order a copy of Pragmatic Programmer and get a better idea of how to do this stuff.
 In any case, I put in the time for the day!
 So that's a win.

+### R1D26 - 2020-09-09

+Okay, I've built in some functionality for reproduction and mutation.
+What I've really got to do is figure out how to put the whole thing together in a way that's easy to let it run and see what data it spits out.

+### R1D27 - 2020-09-10

+Finally pulling the code into the REPL and finding problems with my pandas work.
+Ugh.
+I'd better go get more coffee.

+I've been bashing my head against this to no avail.
+It keeps having a problem with initiating agents.
+Maybe I'll root around with the REPL open and rebuild this afternoon.